Social Worker - Discharge to Assess

-Please note that the team operate on a 7 day rota and you will be required to work 1 weekend in 6 along with a share of public holidays.
+Please note that this role involves weekend and bank holiday working.
 In addition to the basic salary offered the role also comes with a 6% flat rate allowance.

 At Essex County Council Adult Services our mission is clear.
 We want to make the best and most sustainable use of all resources available to the adult, their families, and carers.
 To ensure they have access to information and tools to enable them to live healthily and independently for as long as possible, and to exercise choice and control over their lives.
 And to ensure the safety, dignity, and quality of life for all the adults we work with.
 To make sure we achieve our goals, we’ve transformed our service to be far more proactive.
 Moving from focusing on long-term care and support, our new model is centred on four key principles - prevention, early intervention, enablement, and safeguarding.
 We’re very proud of our service and the work we’re doing with all our partners to build community capacity and resilience.